Abd al-Aziz ibn Marwan: Family and descendants

 According to the historian Ibn Sa'd (d.
 845), Abd al-Aziz had children from three wives and two slave women.
 He married Umm Asim bint Asim, a granddaughter of Caliph Umar, while they were both residing in Damascus in c.
 684–685.
 Abd al-Aziz highly valued this marital link with the family of the former caliph and spent 400 gold dinars for the wedding.
 While Ibn Sa'd counts four sons from Umm Asim—Asim, Umar, Abu Bakr and Muhammad—al-Baladhuri and Ibn Abd al-Hakam count two: Abu Bakr Asim and Umar II.
 Twelve years after Abd al-Aziz's death, Umar was appointed caliph and ruled until 720.
 From another wife, Umm Abd Allah bint Abd Allah, a granddaughter of Amr ibn al-As, Abd al-Aziz had his sons Suhayl and Sahl and daughters Sahla and Umm al-Hakam.
 From a third wife, Layla bint Suhayl, he had his daughter Umm al-Banin.
 Abd al-Aziz was also married to Hafsa, a daughter of Asma bint Abd al-Rahman ibn al-Harith of the prominent Qurayshite clan of Banu Makhzum.

 Five of his children, including his eldest son al-Asbagh, were born to slave women.
-According to the Egyptian historian al-Kindi (d.
+According to al-Kindi (d.
 961), Abd al-Aziz appointed al-Asbagh as a temporary governor of Alexandria and, during Abd al-Aziz's visit to Syria in 695, as his place-holder over the whole of Egypt.
 Abd al-Aziz intended that al-Asbagh—for whom he nurtured hopes in the caliphal succession—would succeed him as governor of Egypt, making the province into a hereditary appendage for his household, but al-Asbagh died a few months before Abd al-Aziz.
 Other sons of Abd al-Aziz from his slave women included Zabban and Juzayy.
 The latter was one of the first Umayyads to relocate to al-Andalus (the Iberian Peninsula, where an Umayyad emirate was established in 756) in the aftermath of the Abbasid Revolution in 750, moving soon after the fall of the last Umayyad caliph, Marwan II.
 Juzayy died in 757 and left several descendants in Cordoba.
 Descendants of Zabban established themselves in Niebla and one of them developed the Suwayqat al-Zabbaniyyin square in Cordoba.
 Ibn Abd al-Hakam notes a third slave woman, of Greek or Coptic origin, named Maria, with whom Abd al-Aziz had a son named Muhammad.
 In honour of Maria, Abd al-Aziz built a palace in Fustat called Qasr Mariya (Maria's Palace).